kaisenlinux/manpages-dev/category/Mount/mount.md

        -r, --read-only
               Mount the filesystem read-only.
 A synonym is -o ro.

               Note that, depending on the filesystem type, state and kernel behavior, the system may still write to the device.
 For example, ext3 and ext4 will replay the journal if the filesystem is dirty.
 To prevent this kind of write access, you may want to mount an ext3 or ext4 filesystem with the ro,noload mount options or set the block device itself to read-only mode, see the blockdev(8) command.

        -s     Tolerate sloppy mount options rather than failing.
 This will ignore mount options not supported by a filesystem type.
 Not all filesystems support this option.
 Currently it's supported by the mount.nfs mount helper only.

        --source device
               If  only  one  argument for the mount command is given, then the argument might be interpreted as the target (mountpoint) or source (device).
-This option allows you to explicitly define that the argument is the mount source.
+This option allows you to ex‐ plicitly define that the argument is the mount source.

        --target directory
               If only one argument for the mount command is given, then the argument might be interpreted as the target (mountpoint) or source (device).
-This option allows you to  explicitly define that the argument is the mount target.
+This option allows  you  to  ex‐ plicitly define that the argument is the mount target.

        --target-prefix directory
               Prepend the specified directory to all mount targets.
 This option can be used to follow fstab, but mount operations are done in another place, for example: